-Whale watching is one of the many unique experiences to enjoy on your visit to Iceland.
+Whale watching in Iceland is one of the many unique experiences to enjoy on your visit to our country.
 We have a unique combination of currents and weather that attract many different types of whales to our waters.
 There are over 20 types of whales, along with other special sea birds and mammals, to spot, and, best of all, you can get a glimpse of these beautiful beasts almost any time of year!

 Your Friend in Reykjavik offers this quick guide to the whales (and other creatures) of Iceland along with some tips for times of year and places to go!